tgerakitis/discord-music-bot/README.md

     - `VOICE PERMISSIONS`: `Connect`
     - `VOICE PERMISSIONS`: `Speak`
 11. Follow the generated invite link to add the bot to your Discord server.

-### Start the Bot

-#### Docker Only

-Run the following command to start the bot:

-`docker run -d -e DISCORD_BOT_TOKEN=<discord bot token> tgerakitis/discord-music-bot`

-#### Docker Compose

-1. Copy the example `docker-compose.yml` file and set your bot token:

-    ```
-    version: '3'
-    services:
-      discord-music-bot:
-        image: tgerakitis/discord-music-bot
-        restart: always
-        environment:
-            DISCORD_BOT_TOKEN: <discord bot token>
-            # COMMAND_PREFIX: prefix of your choice, default is !
-    ```

-2. Run `docker-compose up -d`.
-3. Make sure your bot has all relevant server roles to read your text channels and is allowed to join your voice channels.
-4. In chat, type `!play <song of your choice>`.

 Enjoy! 🤖